robertababei9/store-nexus-app/README.md

 ## To be updated

 Hello and welcome to the project that will make us millionaires.
-This is just the first step of 99999999 that are in total.
+This is just the first step of 99999999 steps that are in total.
 Good luck !